Oginn/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 # C - Doubly linked lists

-In this project, I learned about using doubly-linked lists in C.
+This project is designed to teach all about using doubly-linked lists in C.

 ## Tests :heavy_check_mark: